Interval cheatsheet for coding interviews

-Interval questions are questions where you are given an array of two-element arrays (an interval) and the two values represent a start and an end value.
+Interval questions are a subset of array questions where you are given an array of two-element arrays (an interval) and the two values represent a start and an end value.
 Interval questions are considered part of the array family but they involve some common techniques hence they are extracted out to this special section of their own.

 An example interval array:

 [[1, 2], [4, 7]].

 Interval questions can be tricky to those who have not tried them before because of the sheer number of cases to consider when they overlap.

 [2, 3]are considered overlapping intervals as it affects how you will write your equality checks.